Guide To The Rochester Lilac Festival

 Lilac Adventure Zone

-The Lilac Adventure Zone is one of our Top 10 Playgrounds In Rochester.
-It is a large natural playground along Highland Ave with a parking lot and restrooms.
+The Lilac Adventure Zone is a large natural playground along Highland Ave with a parking lot and restrooms.
 During The Rochester Lilac Festival, the parking lot is not available as it is used for tent event space.
 The playground is great for kids to explore but is more appropriate for older kids.

 The Lilac Gardens